zedr/simple-mailer/README.md

 A simple Python mailer program that can be run in the WSGI environment of a shared hosting provider.

-This program enables a web resource that used by an HTML web form to send mail to a specific email address.
+This program provides a web resource that can be used by an HTML web form to send mail to a specific email address.

 ### Features:
  - Can be triggered by a WSGI call or run standalone as a daemon